wgaylord/DeobfCraft/README.md

 This code I hope will help CXGamer with his Redstone Simulator that loads MCP mappings.

-In the end I also plan on supporting mappings from the Enigma porject and MCP mappings.
+In the end I also plan on supporting mappings from the Enigma project and MCP mappings.

 It will also allow you to set the MCP mappings for the fields and methods using the MCP-Bot exporter site.
 And a metadate file I am going to make manditory in your jar file.

 ======================================